- Acting for Two:

 - Actor-Shared Background: Jim Cummings actually did serve on a New Orleans riverboat when he was younger, and the time he spent in the city is what made him one of the few voice actors capable of doing a convincing Cajun accent.
 Jacques even looks a little like him.

 - Celebrity Voice Actor: Adrienne Barbeau provides the voice of Simone.
 She later branched out and did more voice acting in the years after this.

-- In Memoriam: To Don Messick, the original voice actor for Scooby-Doo who had passed away the previous year, just before recording began.
+- In Memoriam: To Don Messick, the original voice actor for Scooby-Doo who had passed away the previous year due to complications from his second stroke, just before recording began.

 - Keep Circulating the Tapes: The two Skycycle songs were never properly released (a hokey synthesized version appeared on the soundtrack for Scooby-Doo! and the Witch's Ghost).
-Better make friends with someone who knows how to mix out sound effects and dialogue!
+The only "clean" versions that exist are played during the end credits.

 - Recycled Script: The concept was originally a unfinished SWAT Kats episode, "The Curse of Kataluna" (which would've involved a Succubus).
 Suddenly, the Darker and Edgier tone (and all the cat-related motifs) makes a lot more sense.
-(Parts of it were also recycled by the writer, Glenn Leopold, for a season two ep, "Eclipse", of Jonny Quest The Real Adventures.)
+(Parts of it were also recycled by the writer, Glenn Leopold, for the season two episode "Eclipse" for Jonny Quest: The Real Adventures.)

 - What Could Have Been: Tara Strong says that she and the other voice actors were originally going to speak in Cajun accents.
-She herself says she found the accent very difficult and Jim Cummings (who is Cajun) said they didn't sound authentic, so they just went with typical Louisiana accents.
+She herself says she found the accent very difficult and Jim Cummings, who learned it around the time of his residency in Louisiana, said they didn't sound authentic, so they just went with typical Louisiana accents.